The new Volvo S80, V70 and XC70: Exclusive sophistication on a new level

 Inside, an all-new Ambient Light enhances driving at night.
 It illuminates key features such as cup holders, door releases, seat controls, and luggage and storage areas.
 Cars equipped with the automatic gearbox also feature a new gearshift knob with piano-black inlay.

 Cars equipped with a rain sensor can now also get an electrically heated windscreen for rapid de-icing on cold winter days.

 Heated steering wheel and paddle shifters

 To give drivers in cold climate extra comfort, three-spoke steering wheels can now be specified with electric heating.
 Cars with automatic transmission can get paddle shifters that give the driver the opportunity to shift gear manually with both hands on the wheel.

 IntelliSafe systems supporting the driver

 IntelliSafe, Volvo's blanket name for all active safety systems, is an important part of the driver-centric approach in the S80, V70 and XC70.

 The world-first City Safety technology is fitted as standard, and this advanced safety system now works at speeds of up to 50 km/h.
-All three models can also have Pedestrian Detection with full auto brake, which watches out for people walking into the car’s path.
+All three models can also get Pedestrian Detection with full auto brake, which watches out for people walking into the car's path.

 Road Sign Information supports the driver by displaying road signs on the instrument display.

-“As the leader in automotive safety, we have reduced the risk of being involved in an accident or being injured in one of our latest car models by about 50 per cent since the year 2000.
-By continuously introducing new preventive and protective systems, we keep moving towards our safety vision that nobody should die or suffer serious injuries in a new Volvo car by the year 2020”, says Thomas Broberg, Senior Safety Advisor at Volvo Car Group.
+"As the leader in automotive safety, we have reduced the risk of being involved in an accident or being injured in one of our latest car models by abound 50 per cent since the year 2000.
+By continuously introducing new preventive and protective systems, we keep moving towards our safety vision that nobody should die or suffer serious injuries in a new Volvo car by the year 2020," says Thomas Broberg, Senior Safety Advisor at Volvo Car Group.